ADA Documentation Help

 Join notifications

 Applications can be notified when devices join the network.
-This is done by subscribing to the 'Join event' webhook in the configuration webinterface.
+This is done by implementing the 'Join event' webhook in the configuration webinterface.

 Documentation still in preparation...